L\'evy Area Analysis and Parameter Estimation for fOU Processes via Non-Geometric Rough Path Theory: Abstract

 \section{Abstract}

-In this paper, we study the estimation problem of an unknown drift parameter matrix for fractional Ornstein-Uhlenbeck process in multi-dimensional setting.
-To tackle this problem, we propose a novel approach based on rough path theory, we propose pathwise rough path estimators based on both continuous and discrete observations of a single path.
-The approach is applicable to the high-frequency data.
-To formulate the parameter estimators, we define a theory of pathwise It\^o integrals with respect to fractional Brownian motion.
-By showing the regularity of fractional Ornstein-Uhlenbeck processes and the long time asymptotic behaviour of the associated L\'evy area processes, we prove that the estimators are strong consistent and pathwise stable.
+This paper addresses the estimation problem of an unknown drift parameter matrix for a fractional Ornstein-Uhlenbeck process in a multi-dimensional setting.
+To tackle this problem, we propose a novel approach based on rough path theory that allows us to construct pathwise rough path estimators from both continuous and discrete observations of a single path.
+Our approach is particularly suitable for high-frequency data.
+To formulate the parameter estimators, we introduce a theory of pathwise It\^o integrals with respect to fractional Brownian motion.
+By establishing the regularity of fractional Ornstein-Uhlenbeck processes and analyzing the long-term behavior of the associated L\'evy area processes, we demonstrate that our estimators are strongly consistent and pathwise stable.
 Our findings offer a new perspective on estimating the drift parameter matrix for fractional Ornstein-Uhlenbeck processes in multi-dimensional settings, and may have practical implications for fields including finance, economics, and engineering.